coldshrine/study-notes/papers/out-of-the-tar-pit.md

 There will probably be a requirement for a series of _feeder_ (or _input_) and _observer_ (or _output_) components.

 These components will be of a _minimal_ nature, performing only the necessary translations to and from relations

+* **Feeders** convert input into relational assignments (causes changes to the _essential state_). _Feeders_ will need to specify them in some form of _state manipulation language_ provided by the infrastructure.
+* **Observers** generate output in response to changes which they observe in the values of the (derived) relvars.
+At the minimum, they only need to specify the _name_ of the relvar which they wish to observe.
+Infrastructure will ensure that the observer is invoked. _Observers_ act both as _live-queries_ and also _triggers_.